Home Hernia Mesh Hernias Inguinal Hernia

 Types

-Indirect inguinal hernias result from a birth defect in which the openings in the inguinal canal fail to fully close, which can result in abdominal wall weakness.
-It may take years before any symptoms manifest.
+Most indirect inguinal hernias result from a birth defect in which an anatomical structure called the internal inguinal ring fails to close.
+This creates a defect through which abdominal tissues can pass.
+Although the defect is present at birth, it may take years before any symptoms manifest.
 Women and children with groin hernias are more likely to have this type.

 Both inguinal hernia types can become incarcerated or strangulated.
-When a hernia becomes incarcerated, it becomes trapped outside of the abdominal wall and cannot be pushed back inside.
-This can develop further into strangulation, cutting off the blood supply.
+Incarceration means that the tissues in the hernia sac becomes trapped outside of the abdominal wall and cannot be pushed back inside.
+This can develop further into strangulation, where the blood supply to the affected tissues is cut off, potentially leading to tissue death.

 Strangulated inguinal hernias are medical emergencies and require immediate medical attention.